-The university reported investments at fair value totaling \$797,370,665 at June 30, 2020, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities.
+The university reported investments at fair value totaling \$1,017,028,994 at June 30, 2022, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities.
 Pooled investments with the State Treasury are not registered with the Securities and Exchange Commission.
 Oversight of the pooled investments with the State Treasury is provided by the Treasury Investment Committee per Section 17.575, Florida Statutes.
 The authorized investment types are set forth in Section 17.57, Florida Statutes.
-The SPIA carried a credit rating of AA-f by Standard & Poor's, had an effective duration of 0.43 years, and fair value factor of 1.0291 at June 30, 2020.
+The SPIA carried a credit rating of AA-f by Standard & Poor's, had an effective duration of 2.66 years, and fair value factor of 0.9479 at June 30, 2022.
 Participants contribute to the Treasury Pool on a dollar basis.
 These funds are commingled and a fair value of the pool is determined from the individual values of the securities.
-The fair value of the securities is summed and a total pool fair value factor is the ratio used to determine the fair value of an individual participant's pool balance.
+The fair value of the securities is summed and a total pool fair value is determined.
+A fair value factor is calculated by dividing the pool's total fair value by the pool participants' total cash balances.
+The fair value factor is the ratio used to determine the fair value of an individual participant's pool balance.
 The university relies on policies developed by the State Treasury for managing interest rate risk or credit risk for this investment pool.
-Disclosures for the State Treasury investment pool are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.
+Disclosures for the State Treasury investment pool are included in the notes to financial statements of the State's Annual Comprehensive Financial Report.

-The Research Foundation and Magnet Research and Development reported investments at fair value totaling \$52,477,895 and \$301,355, respectively, at June 30, 2020, in the Florida PRIME investment pool administered by the SBA pursuant to Section 218.405, Florida Statutes.
-These investments in the Florida PRIME investment pool, which the SBA indicates is a Securities and Exchange Commission Rule 2a7-like external investment pool, at June 30, 2020, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
-The Florida PRIME investment pool carried a credit rating of AAAm by Standard & Poor's and had a weighted average days to maturity (WAM) of 53 days as of June 30, 2020.
+The Research Foundation and Magnet Research and Development reported investments at fair value totaling \$39,115,427 and \$262,848, respectively, at June 30, 2022, in the Florida PRIME investment pool administered by the SBA pursuant to Section 218.405, Florida Statutes.
+These investments in the Florida PRIME investment pool, which the SBA indicates is a Securities and Exchange Commission Rule 2a7-like external investment pool, at June 30, 2022, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
+The Florida PRIME investment pool carried a credit rating of AAAm by Standard & Poor's and had a weighted average days to maturity (WAM) of 28 days as of June 30, 2022.
 A portfolio's WAM reflects the average maturity in days, based on final maturity or reset date, in the case of floating rate instruments.
 WAM measures the sensitivity of the Florida PRIME investment pool to interest rate changes.
 The investments in the Florida PRIME investment pool are reported at fair value, which is amortized cost.